denn1s/apple-and-lily/Ch. 5 - Valerie.md

 Rin turned and walked toward the small kitchen space in the corner, a faint frown tugging at her face.

 “Sorry, sorry!
 Didn’t mean to overstep.
-But you gotta admit, it would be so cool if we could add some battle damage…”
+But you have to admit, it would be so cool if we could add some battle damage…”

-From the kitchen, Rin’s voice came thoughtful.
-“It would let us make more lore-accurate scenes, that’s for sure.”
+“It would let us make more lore-accurate scenes, that's for sure.”
+Rin answered from the kitchen.

 “Like the battle at the southern islands!”
 Risa added, nodding enthusiastically.

 Their voices carried a certain spark.
-I wanted to refuse...
-But I couldn’t.
+I wanted to refuse… But I couldn’t.
 Not when they looked at me like that.
 Not when their excitement was so genuine.
 These girls… they were quickly becoming my friends.
 And I didn’t want to disappoint them.

 It’s not a canvas, I told myself, my heart racing.
 It’s nothing like that.
 Just a toy.
-Just adding bit of color on plastic.
+Just adding a bit of color on plastic.
 It’s more like applying makeup than painting.

 I swallowed, trying to steady the rush in my chest.
 I’m not an artist anymore.
 I left that behind.
 But this… this might be different.
 This might be okay.